Charlotte Bonaparte Gabrielli: Marriage and children

-After Don Mario Gabrielli's death, she married chevalier Settimio Centamori (1812–1889) in 1842.
+After Don Mario Gabrielli's death, she married Knight Settimio Centamori (1812–1889) in 1842.
 The marriage was childless.

 Portraits

 She was represented by the French painter Jean-Baptiste Wicar as a young peasant woman in a life-size portrait, today in the collections of the Museo Napoleonico in Rome.
 Another life-size portrait by Jean-Pierre Granger is at the Palace of Versailles.